Portrait by Gabriel Garcia Marengo.

 When not coding or teaching, Adrian likes to spend time with his wife Claudia, his cat Max and his Olivetti Lettera 22 typewriter.

-"Being A Developer After 40" – received more than half a million views and has been shared over six thousand times on social media, and has been translated to Russian, Hungarian, Czech, Portuguese, Persian, Vietnamese, and Romanian.
+"Being A Developer After 40" – received more than half a million views and made the front page of Hacker News.
+It has been shared over six thousand times on social media, was reprinted in Hacker Bits, and has been translated by volunteers to Russian, Hungarian, Czech, Portuguese, Persian, Vietnamese, and Romanian.

 Adrian has worked as a professional software developer since 1997.